LampDelivery/AliucordPlugins/README.md

 As of writing this it only syncs changes from one direction (Aliucord -> PC/RN), so beware.

 ## DebugLogEnhancer
-Replaces discord's pesky debug logs with a new page that supports filters and searching
+Replaces discord's pesky debug logs with a new page that supports filtering and searching